-Vegan, no-bake pumpkin pie bars, made in a muffin tin for perfect portioning and no cutting!
-Each bar has10.5 grams of protein and a mere 144 calories.
+No-bake vegan pumpkin pie bars, made in a muffin tin for perfect portioning and no cutting!
+They are oil-free, gluten-free, and have 10.5 grams of protein and a mere 144 calories each.

 My running partner, Wendy, asked me the other week what kinds of recipes I make with pumpkin.
 We had been chatting about our Thanksgiving plans, which, of course, led to food, and recipes, and eating.
 It makes long, weekend runs feel so much shorter when you can talk food with a friend on the last few (hardest!) miles.